getsentry/rfcs/text/0038-scrubbing-sensitive-data.md

 - The regexes for data scrubbing are defined [here](https://github.com/getsentry/relay/blob/92a4b349f271963a53c8a8278acb3d4d56f0dfe5/relay-general/src/pii/regexes.rs#L103-L274)
 - Some regexes can just remove the sensitive part of the content (like IP and SSH keys regexes).
 - Some of the regexes (like password regex) will remove the complete content of a field.
 This is because it is unstructured data.
 Relay does not know if the content is a SQL query, a JSON object, an URL, a Elasticsearch/MongoDB/whatever query in JSON format, or something else.

-### Currently perferred solution:

-A combination of some of the options listed below:

-- Have the SDKs store structured data (Option B)
-- If Relay does not get any structured data from Option B, Relay does Option C.
-- If Relay can not figure out what kind of data is in the field, do matching like we do now.

 ### Option A): Remove Sensitive Data in SDKs